cesalazar/berlinblockchainweek/events/tunez-and-bbq-with-oscoin/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Pfuelstraße 5, 10997 Berlin.
-Germany
+address: Pfuelstraße 5, 10997 Berlin, Germany

 # The category of the event.
 Valid options:
 # - conference